- High Impact Research Project Award

 Applications requesting two years of support must provide the following additional information for each year and each meeting requested, in as much detail as possible:

-Community Engagement: Community engagement is encouraged, if it is appropriate to the scientific topics to be presented and discussed at the conference.
-Applicants are encouraged to include community input and residents, if appropriate, on the conference organizing committee, makeup of the target audience, and in the interpretation and dissemination of research findings in presentations.
-Community advocates, local lead agency representatives engaged in community tobacco control programs, and school-based tobacco prevention educators may be invited to participate and present if it fits with the scope of the scientific content.
+Community engagement: Community engagement is encouraged, if it is appropriate to the scientific topics to be presented and discussed at the conference.
+Applicants are encouraged to include community input and residents, if appropriate, on the conference organizing committee, as conference invitees, and in the interpretation and dissemination of research findings in presentations.
+Community advocates, local lead agency representatives engaged in community tobacco control program and school-based tobacco prevention educators may be invited to participate and present if it fits with the scope of the scientific content.

-Program Officers can be consulted to assist with recruitment efforts and may recommend involvement of scientists, community-based organizations, and community advocates.
+Program officers may be consulted to assist with recruitment efforts and may recommend involvement of scientists, policy makers, community-based organizations and community advocates.

-Significance: Does this conference address an important problem?
-If the aims of the application are achieved, how will scientific knowledge, clinical practice, or community programs be advanced?
-What will be the effect of these endeavors on the concepts, methods, technologies, treatments, services, or preventative interventions that drive the field?
+- Significance: Does this conference address an important problem?
+If the aims of the application are achieved, how will scientific knowledge, policy, and clinical practice or community programs be advanced?
+What will be the effect of these endeavors on the concepts, methods, technologies, treatments, services or preventative interventions that drive the field?

-Approach: Are the format and agenda for the conference appropriate for achieving the goals and objectives?
+- Approach: Are the format and agenda for the conference appropriate for achieving the goals and objectives?
 Is the conference timely for the subject matter?
-For applications designating one PI and multiple Co-Is, is the Leadership Plan approach, including the designated roles and responsibilities, governance and organizational structure consistent with and justified by the topics of the conference and the expertise of each of the Investigators?
+For applications designating one PI and multiple co-investigators, is the leadership plan approach, including the designated roles and responsibilities, governance and organizational structure consistent with and justified by the topics of the conference and the expertise of each of the investigators?

-Contacts: Applicants are required to contact a TRDRP Program Officer to discuss their conference plan prior to submitting an application for this mechanism.
+Applicants are required to contact a TRDRP program officer to discuss their conference plan prior to submitting an application for this mechanism.